-While many drivers try to get their oil changed regularly, transmission fluid frequently falls on the back burner until serious problems emerge, and you’ve got to take your car in for repairs.
+While many drivers have their oil changed regularly, transmission fluid is often put on the back burner until problems emerge and you’ve got to take your car in for repairs.

 When to Change Your Transmission Fluid

 In general, it’s always a good idea to change your car’s fluids according to the manufacturer’s recommendations.
 However, these figures may not always be accurate, sometimes ranging from every 100,000 to 150,000 miles.
 The typical driver travels about 12,000 to 15,000 miles per year, so these numbers make it seem like you only have to change transmission fluid every 6.5 to 12.5 years.

 A more reasonable figure is changing the transmission fluid every two to four years – or when you’ve put anywhere from 30,000 to 60,000 miles on your vehicle.
 Doing so gives your car a constant supply of clean, healthy fluid, which makes the transmission more efficient in the long run.

 Drivers should be aware of certain exceptions, which put more wear and tear on your car:

 - Regular stop-and-go driving – common in urban and high-traffic environments